georgik/esp32-conways-game-of-life-rs/README.md

 [Rust Bare Metal no_std](https://developer.espressif.com/blog/2025/02/rust-esp-hal-beta/) with [Bevy ECS no_std](https://github.com/bevyengine/bevy/issues/15460) on [Waveshare ESP32-S3 Touch AMOLED 1.8 inch](https://www.waveshare.com/esp32-s3-touch-amoled-1.8.htm) with DMA and framebuffer:

-The implementation is based on Rust no\_std and Bevy 0.16 no\_std, featuring a high-density 368×448 pixel AMOLED display with enhanced font visibility.
+The implementation is based on Rust no\_std and Bevy ECS no\_std, featuring a high-density 368×448 pixel AMOLED display with enhanced font visibility.

 ```
 cd waveshare-esp32-s3-touch-amoled-1_8